How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Experimental setup

 where $\mathbf{p}$ is the global class prior (assumed uniform in our experiments).
 Once the class proportions are obtained, the actual number of samples assigned to client $n$ is drawn as,

 where $|\mathcal{D}_n|$ denotes the local dataset size.
 The concentration parameter $\alpha$ directly controls the heterogeneity of the federated setting i.e. large $\alpha$ values (e.g., $\alpha \!\rightarrow\! \infty$) yield nearly IID client distributions, while small $\alpha$ values (e.g., $\alpha \!\rightarrow\!
 0$) produce extremely skewed, label-concentrated clients.
 Figure~\ref{fig:class_dist} visualizes this progression, showing how the distribution transitions from highly mixed to strongly partitioned as $\alpha$ decreases.
-We keep $\alpha = 0.5$ for both the federated settings to maintain the overlapping non-IID in a balanced manner.
-For in-distribution, we choose 100 clients over 10\% participation rate, whereas two clients per domain with 100\% participation rate in domain generalization setting.
+We set $\alpha = 0.5$ for both federated settings to maintain a balanced, overlapping non-IID distribution.
+For in-distribution, we choose 100 clients over a 10\% participation rate, whereas two clients per domain with 100\% participation rate in domain generalization setting.

 [-] \textbf{Base-to-New generalization.} Unlike the Dirichlet distribution, we adopt a non-overlapping non-IID setting, where each client is assigned a distinct subset of classes, following the similar set up of \cite{fedpgp}.
 Half of the total classes are used for training, while the remaining classes are reserved for evaluation.
 We configure 10 clients per dataset, with a 100\% participation rate for all clients.